theintern/intern/docs/configuration.md

 ### Programmatically

-When creating an executor programmatically it may be configured via its constructor, and later with a `configure` method.
+When creating an executor programmatically it may be configured via its constructor, and/or via its `configure` method.

 ```js
 const intern = new Node({ grep: /run.*/, suites: [] });